redox-os/redox/README.md

 #### QEMU with KVM

-QEMU works faster when used without KVM(kernel-based virtual Machine).
-To use QEMU with KVM, you need a CPU with Intel® Virtualization Technology (Intel® VT) or AMD Virtualization™ (AMD-V™) support.
-You may need to reboot, go to the BIOS, and enable this feature, because by default, most systems have this feature disabled.
+QEMU is faster when used without KVM(kernel-based virtual Machine).
+To use QEMU with KVM, you need a CPU with Intel® Virtualization Technology (Intel® VT), or AMD Virtualization™ (AMD-V™) support.
+This feature can be enabled in BIOS settings (most systems have this feature disabled).

 ### <a name="manual-setup"> Manual Setup </a>